trailfrenzy/SIwithET/README.md

 `auto joule = 400.0_joule; \\ automatically creates a Joule from the header DerivedUnits.h`

+## Multiplication and Division Operators or (MaD-O)

+Multiplication and division where a little more difficult to implement where the result is completly different from the two arguments.
+The result type should be know by the the developer who uses the code when the division and multiplication operators are used.
+For example:
+ `code meter x = 3;`
+ `meter y = 4.0;`
+ `meterSq z = x * y; @endcode`

+ Where the following will not work:
+ `meter z = x * y; //error `

+ Multiplication and division operators can also have scalars in their arguments on either side.
+ `meter z = 3.0 * y; `
+ or
+ `meter z = y * 3.0; `

+ The idea is to prevent a user software developer to mismatch the to multiplier argument types with the product result type.

 ## Writing functions which have a UnitType for an argument

 For some reason was unable to use concepts as function arguments using VS C++20.